-QTAC and Direct (Domestic Student)
+Direct (Domestic Student)

-If you apply to study with UniSQ via QTAC or directly through UniSQ, you'll need to wait until you are an active student and have received your log-in details.
+If you apply to study directly through UniSQ, you'll need to wait until you are an active student and have received your log-in details.
 You should submit your RPL application through your Student Centre as soon as you can, preferably prior to initial enrolment in courses.
+Step by step instructions are available.
+We'll endeavour to process your application as soon as possible after enrolment but no later two weeks before the start of the study period.
 This will allow you to adjust your study plan, if you receive credit for a particular course.
 Applications received after commencement of the relevant study period will only be considered in exceptional circumstances.